Before You start Your Driving Lessons

 Applying for your provisional licence

-You have to be at least 17 years old to receive a provisional licence.
+You can apply for your provisional licence from the age of 15, but you cannot use it for driving lessons until you reach 17 years old.
 Although, if you receive Disability Living Allowance at the higher rate, it is possible to receive your provisional licence when you are 16.

 The Driver and Vehicle Licensing Agency issue driving licences and you can pick up an application form from any Post Office or order one here

 After completing your form send it to the appropriate office, remembering to include a passport-type photograph as all provisional licences are now issued as photo card licences.